Set up your timetable and course structure in Arbor

 Building one new course from scratch

-This process can be used to add new courses to your existing structure, such as if you begin running a course in Spring term.
+This process can be used to add new courses to your existing structure, such as if you begin running a course in the Spring term.

 Step 1 - Add the top-level course